 When a wire is connected back to ground (GND), the standard method is to use the symbol shown in Figure 4-10.

-The GND symbol at the end of a line in a schematic in this book tells you that the wire is physically connected to the Arduino GND pin.
+The GND symbol at the end of a line in a schematic tells you that the wire is physically connected to the Arduino GND pin.